austintestut/NPC-Creator/PRESS-RELEASE.md

 ### NPC Creator

-## Sub-Heading
-An NPC generation and storage application for RPG Game Masters
+## An NPC generation and storage application for RPG Game Masters

 ## Summary
 NPC-Creator allows the user to generate, save, and update randomized Non-Player Characters.
 It is perfect for pulling a new persoonality and name out of thin air, then keeping track of the character moving forward.